sudosoph/docs/content/how-to/blocking-requests.md

 If visitors, crawlers, or spammers are degrading the performance of your site, it may be appropriate to block these from accessing your website content.
 Rather than letting these requests be processed by section.io and your origin server, you can block them as they enter section.io.

-## By requesting IP address
+## Block an IP address via Aperture UI

-Requests for an application can be blocked by IP address or routing prefix.
+Requests can be blocked by IP address or routing prefix.

 The simplest interface to view/edit these values is available via "Configuration" > "Restrictions".